skx/purple/README.md

 ## Notifications

 There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
 Instead the default alerting behaviour is to simply dump the details of the raised/re-raised alert to the console.

-It is assumed you will have your own local facility for sending the alerts, and to implement it you just need to override the `notify` subroutine in the `bin/alerter` script.
+It is assumed you will have your own local facility for sending the alerts, and to implement it you just need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module.

 The alerter has a nice clean setup, which makes adding this functionality, to suit your own needs, simple.
 The alerter will poll the SQLite database when it runs (we recommend every minute):

 * Select all alerts which have a raise-time of "now".
     * Send the notification.